- Government Affairs

 |National Battery Day|

-On National Battery Day, February 18, 2018, Essential Energy Everyday celebrates the essential role that innovative lead batteries play in our energy future with the release of the video, "Storing Tomorrow's Power Today."
+On National Battery Day, February 18, 2018, we celebrated the essential role that innovative lead batteries play in our energy future.

 Modern lead batteries are the product of millions of dollars of research and innovation by the lead battery industry, and today's state-of-the-art lead-based energy storage technology serves a diverse array of applications.

 Beyond providing energy storage for over 270 million vehicles and 65 percent of forklifts in the U.S., lead batteries improve the reliability of renewable energy facilities and protect the $1 trillion U.S. communications infrastructure with uninterruptible power supply.
 This same technology is also utilized by first responders to rapidly deploy lighting and other mobile electronics during emergencies.
 In addition, the U.S. military relies on lead batteries to provide onboard power to ground support vehicles to keep our troops safe and powers vehicles used for bomb detection and disposal.

-"Our industry is leading the green energy storage revolution," said Jeff Elder, president of Battery Council International (BCI).
+"Our industry is leading the green energy storage revolution," said Jeff Elder, president of BCI.
 "Over the past 16 years we have invested more than $50 million to improve the lifetime, performance and reliability of lead batteries, transforming their ability to fulfill the needs of ever-changing and more demanding applications.
 Today, we provide over 75 percent of the world's energy storage capacity, and look to play a larger role in helping renewable energy storage facilities reliably deliver clean energy to more people.